 The Kranji Countryside Association have a private shuttle bus service that runs from Kranji MRT for S$3/day that you can hop on and off and brings you to some of the places highlighted in this list.
 There are also public buses – 925 and 975.

 I’m a born and bred Singaporean and grew up in a time before villages and kampung houses.
 I’m also very much a city girl – give me a subway system in any city and I’m pretty comfortable, but trying to find my way out of a forest on my own is not something I’m confident of surviving.
-So exploring the nature parks and being surrounded by mostly vegetation, empty land and a distinct lack of concrete in Singapore is a pretty novel experience for me.
+So exploring the nature parks and being surrounded by mostly vegetation, empty land and a distinct lack of concrete in Singapore is a pretty novel experience for me, and Kranji is home to some great nature reserves and parks.

 Kranji Reservoir Park